nlesc-nano/Tutorials/docs/3_simulation_box.rst

     HPA2   0.0000     -0.0100    0.8750
     HGA4   0.0000     -0.0310    1.2500

-The input for our MD simulation, however, requires only **one** .prm file, so we will need to merge all of our .prm files in a single, global one.
+The input for our MD simulation requires only **one** .prm file, so we will need to merge all of our .prm files into one.
 We will achieve this by manually copying and pasting the lines of each individual .prm file into a "global" one section by section (BONDS, ANGLES, DIHEDRALS etc).
 Pay attention to this step: the .prm file won't be read correctly if lines are missing or repeated twice.
 Take your time with this step and check twice to make sure everything has been pasted appropriately!
 Now that our .prm and .rtf files are ready, we are finally ready to proceed to the next step!

 Preparing the box